 The Nashville personal injury lawyers at Larry R. Williams, PLLC, in Tennessee, we take great pride in upholding the rights of bicyclists in the middle Tennessee area.
 We’ve represented dozens of injured bicyclists and won the compensation they deserved.
 Trust our team to take care of your legal needs so you can focus on recovery.

 The state of Tennessee recorded 435 bicycle accidents in 2017.
 Davidson County alone saw 89 bicycle accidents – the most out of any county except Shelby.
 Bicyclists are some of the road’s most vulnerable users.
 When motorists don’t pay attention to the road, drive distracted, or break traffic laws, bicyclists pay the price.
-The attorneys at Larry R. Williams, PLLC represent injured bicyclists in Nashville.
+The Nashville bicycle accident attorneys at Larry R. Williams, PLLC represent injured bicyclists in Nashville.
 We’ll help you fight for fair compensation.
-Contact us today for your free case evaluation.
+Contact our skilled injury lawyers today for your free bike accident case evaluation.

 Tennessee Bicycle Accident Laws